 Getting perfect hard boiled eggs with no green ring around them is as easy as 1-2-3!
 Once you know the simple technique for cooking them, you’ll never have funny green tinged hard boiled eggs again.
 The egg is truly a marvel of nature.
 It is an energy packed source of protein.
 Hard boiled eggs are a tasty addition to a salad or make a great snack on their own.
 They’re most appetizing when they have a beautiful yellow yolk with no discoloration or funny green ring around the yolk.
-This is easy to achieve if you are using an egg cooker as they will cook your eggs perfectly each time.

 “Do you like green eggs and ham?
 I do not like them, Sam-I-am.
 I do not like green eggs and ham.”